sl237-lee/sl237-lee.github.io/projects/qvc_unified_data_foundation/README.md

 ## 5. Why This Matters (QVC Context)

-This demo mirrors QVC’s **United Data Foundation** initiative — integrating vendor ecosystems (TikTok, Meta, YouTube) under a single governed model.
+This demo mirrors QVC’s **United Data Foundation** initiative, integrating vendor ecosystems (TikTok, Meta, YouTube) under a single governed model.

 It shows how to:
 - Standardize metrics and schemas via **data contracts**